kevinolega/callcentertrainingtips/6web/6web-w4.md

 You realize that you can't change your past but you can design the future.

-What is your advice to your future sellf?
+What is your advice to your future self?

 Write 20 sentences.